Platform finder

 What is the best halal investment platform?+

 The best halal investment platform depends on country availability, product type, fee tolerance, and Shariah transparency.
-Some investors need a halal stock broker, while others need mutual funds, real estate, banking, retirement options, crypto access, or a country-specific shortlist.
+Some investors need a stock broker, while others need mutual funds, real estate, banking, retirement options, crypto access, or a country-specific shortlist.

 How do I choose a halal stock broker or investing app?+